 Calgary Transit’s entire fleet is accessible for people with different levels of mobility.
 Our CTrains and buses are equipped with ramps that can be lowered to make it easier for customers with mobility issues to board.
 Learn more.

 Are you interested in making a donation towards the purchase of a new Calgary Transit Access bus?
-A new bus costs between $95,000 and $160,000.
+A new bus costs about $180,000.
 We appreciate full or partial donations from individuals or organizations.
 Please contact us at email@example.com for more information.